-The benefits of port bonding include:

-- Increase throughput compared to a single connection. - · Redundancy in the event one of the connections fails.
+The benefits of port bonding include an increase throughput beyond what a single connection could sustain and provide redundancy in case one of the links should fail.

 NOTE: For the RDX QuikStation 8 model with four 1GbE and one 10GbE ports, the 10GbE port cannot be bonded with any 1GbE ports.